(she)

 Hello!

-I am looking to recruit students this cycle (applying 2024, starting Sept 2025).
-If you are applying for a PhD in NLP or computational linguistics, apply to UBC and mention that you'd like to work with me!
+I am looking to recruit students.
+If you are applying for a PhD in NLP or computational linguistics, apply to UBC linguistics or CS and mention that you'd like to work with me!

 I work on understanding and defining the capabilities of large language models in relation to the human language system.